 Once I have decided to join the Catholic Church, why might it take a year or longer?
 That seems like a long time.

 When someone who is not baptized comes forward with an interest in joining the Catholic Church, that interest is then joined with knowledge about the Church’s traditions and teachings, as well as a sufficient experience of the Catholic faith community.
 Joining the Catholic Church is not about passing a test on Catholicism; rather it is about learning and living the Gospel of Jesus in the context of the parish and wider Catholic community.
 This takes time and it is suggested that someone preparing for baptism wishing to join the Church experience at least one full liturgical year of the Catholic faith community.
 Adult baptisms are celebrated each year at the Easter Vigil (the Saturday night before Easter Sunday), which occurs each year in the Spring.
 If one comes to the parish in December with a desire to be baptized and to join the Church, the following Easter would only be approximately 4 months away.
-This is not sufficient time for someone to experience the fullness of the Catholic faith Church and community.
-This “December seeker” would be welcomed into the adult initiaion process and would usually join a fellow group of seekers.
+This is not sufficient time for someone to experience the fullness of the Catholic faith, Church and community.
+This “December seeker” would be welcomed into the adult initiation process and would usually join a fellow group of seekers.
 This journey might lead to initiation into the Catholic Church approximately 16 months later or at an Easter date in the future.
 There is no set timeline.
 If one comes to the parish in the spring having made a decision to join the church, depending on the level of appropriate formation, that person may be deemed ready to be initiated into the church at the following Easter, which would be approximately 12 months later or at a future Easter date.
 Each person’s journey is unique and the duration in formation depends on many factors, most importantly the grace of God.
-The goal in joining the Catholic Church is not purely to be baptized, although the Sacrament of Baptism is a priceless gift from our God.
-The goal is to grow in your love and awareness of God, to begin or build on your relationship with Jesus Christ, and to learn how the Catholic faith community lives out this call.
+The goal in joining the Catholic Church is not purely to be baptized, although the Sacrament of Baptism is a priceless gift from our God; the goal is to grow in your love and awareness of God, to begin or build on your relationship with Jesus Christ, and to learn how the Catholic faith community lives out this call.
 Baptism is part of the journey but not a finish line to sprint towards.
 Joining the Church is a process of shaping our hearts, minds, and spirits so they look more like God’s.
 The rich exploration of faith is not a race, but a journey to be savored, reflected upon, and celebrated.

 I am not baptized and am getting married to a Catholic.
 I wanted to join the Church before our wedding.
 Is that possible?

 Remember, the goal is not purely baptism or even joining the Catholic Church.
 The goal is learning and living within the context of the Catholic faith community, which allows us to fully live out the Gospel of Jesus Christ as celebrated in the Catholic Church.
-If your wedding is not yet scheduled, you are invited to talk this over with Brian Ouellette, the Coordinator of Young Adult Ministry and Faith Formation.
+If your wedding is not yet scheduled, you are invited to talk this over with Andrew Pump, the Coordinator of Young Adult Ministry and Faith Formation.
 Some people find it easier to divide the process of becoming Catholic and preparing for marriage as two separate journeys.
 Both are very important and wonderful parts of your faith journey.
 Having said this, it is possible to prepare to join the Church at the same time you are preparing for marriage.
 Each situation is unique and deserves consideration.
 But we do not use the wedding date as a goal.
 That is no gift to you, your fiance, or the Church community.